 In our datasheet, we have Quarterly sales by different salesmen across different sheets.
 Now we want to calculate the yearly sales of different salesmen.
 For that, we have to sum up the different quarters’ sales of each salesman.

-One way to make the calculation is by using the SUMIF function for every sheet.
-Suppose, we want to calculate the yearly sales of each salesman in a sheet named Sales Summary.
-Type the following formula in cell C5.
+Suppose we want to calculate the yearly sales of each salesman in a sheet named Sales Summary:

 =SUMIF('Quarter 1'!B5:B9,'Sales Summary'!B5,'Quarter 1'!C5:C9)+SUMIF('Quarter 2'!B5:B9,'Sales Summary'!B5,'Quarter 2'!C5:C9)+SUMIF('Quarter 3'!B5:B9,'Sales Summary'!B5,'Quarter 3'!C5:C9)